Are cockapoos good apartment dogs? Yeah, they can. I mean, why can’t they? Other dogs do, so in theory, there is no reason why cockapoos can’t too.

 Maybe you have split up with a partner and had to downsize to an apartment and are taking your dog with you.
 I can see why you are taking your cockapoo with you to your new home, as I would do the same thing.
 It may be just that a normal front and back door home is not an option for you.

-Regardless of the situation and the things that are going on in your life right now, you probably have many questions, which we will try and answer in the following post.
+Regardless of the situation and the things that are going on in your life right now, you probably have many questions such as: are cockapoos good apartment dogs and how will they cope?

 Contents and Quick Navigation

 This is one of these questions that come up time and time again.
 I am sure breeders get asked it a lot too.
 Let’s look at this debate in some more depth as all the information I’ve seen about them being suitable for cockapoos is on American sites.
 Their apartments are likely to be bigger and fancier than ours in the UK.
 Dogs like cockapoos need a lot of space and need to be taken for a walk often, even in a more traditional home, but in a flat, I’d imagine this would be more of an issue.